 Thomas Gale Moore

-Thomas Gale Moore is a senior fellow at the Hoover Institution who specializes in international trade, deregulation, and privatization.
+Thomas Gale Moore is an emeritus senior fellow at the Hoover Institution who specializes in international trade, deregulation, and privatization.

 His current research focuses on global warming, environmental issues, regulatory issues, and privatization in former communist countries.
 He is also working on evolutionary psychology and its relationship to religion and economics.